Home | Volume 49 | Article number 85

 Njeodo Njongang Vigny1,2,&, Binwie Fanuella Shu3

-1Department of Medical Laboratory Science, Faculty of Health Sciences, University of Buea, Buea, Cameroon, 2Department of Medical Laboratory Science, School of Engineering and Applied Sciences, Institut Universitaire de La Côte, Douala, Cameroon, 3Department of Medical Laboratory Science, School of Medical and Biomedical Sciences, Maflekumen Higher Institute of Health Sciences Tiko, Tiko, Cameroon
+1Department of Medical Laboratory Science, Faculty of Health Sciences, University of Buea, Buea, Cameroon, 2Department of Applied Science, School of Engineering and Applied Sciences, Institut Universitaire de La Côte, Douala, Cameroon, 3Department of Medical Laboratory Science, School of Medical and Biomedical Sciences, Maflekumen Higher Institute of Health Sciences Tiko, Tiko, Cameroon

 &Corresponding author